krahets/hello-algo/en/docs/chapter_heap/heap.md

     /* Initialize a heap */
     // Initialize a min heap
     Queue<Integer> minHeap = new PriorityQueue<>();
-    // Initialize a max heap (Simply modify the Comparator using a lambda expression） Queue<Integer> maxHeap = new PriorityQueue<>((a, b) -> b - a);
+    // Initialize a max heap (use lambda expression to modify Comparator) Queue<Integer> maxHeap = new PriorityQueue<>((a, b) -> b - a);

     /* Push elements into the heap */ maxHeap.offer(1);
     maxHeap.offer(3);
     maxHeap.offer(2);
     maxHeap.offer(5);
     maxHeap.offer(4);

-    /* Retrieve the top element of the heap */ int peek = maxHeap.peek(); // 5
+    /* Get the heap top element */ int peek = maxHeap.peek(); // 5

-    /* Pop the top element of the heap */
+    /* Remove the heap top element */
-    // The popped elements will form a sequence in descending order peek = maxHeap.poll(); // 5
+    // The removed elements will form a descending sequence peek = maxHeap.poll(); // 5
     peek = maxHeap.poll(); // 4
     peek = maxHeap.poll(); // 3
     peek = maxHeap.poll(); // 2
     peek = maxHeap.poll(); // 1

-    /* Get the size of the heap */ int size = maxHeap.size();
+    /* Get the heap size */
+    int size = maxHeap.size();

     /* Check if the heap is empty */ boolean isEmpty = maxHeap.isEmpty();

-    /* Create a heap from a list */ minHeap = new PriorityQueue<>(Arrays.asList(1, 3, 2, 5, 4));
+    /* Build a heap from an input list */ minHeap = new PriorityQueue<>(Arrays.asList(1, 3, 2, 5, 4));
     ```